sematext/spm-agent-docker/README.md

 wget https://raw.githubusercontent.com/sematext/spm-agent-docker/master/coreos/spm-agent.service
 ```

-To activate SPM Docker Agent for th entire cluster save the file as spm-agent.service.
+To activate SPM Docker Agent for the entire cluster save the file as spm-agent.service.
 Load and start the service with

 ```
 	fleetctl load spm-agent.service && fleetctl start spm-agent.service